spsalmon/napari-keypoint-annotator/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-panoptic-annotator" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-keypoint-annotator" is free and open source software

 ## Issues